Delete User

-The Delete User endpoint allows you to remove a WordPress user account via a REST API call authenticated with a JWT.
-This is useful for self-service account deletion flows in mobile apps or headless front-ends.
+The Delete User endpoint removes a WordPress user account via a REST API call authenticated with a valid JWT.
+The user to delete is identified from the claims inside the JWT.

 Deletion is disabled by default.
-Enable it in the plugin settings before use.
+Enable it in Settings → Simple JWT Login → Delete User.

 Endpoint